How to escape from quicksand

 What is Quicksand

-It is simply sand, clay or silt that has been saturated by water, causing it to become more of a liquid than a solid.
-The sand becomes unstable due to the water content and so does not pack down when weight is applied like normal sand, but instead moves round the object swallowing it up.
+It is simply sand, clay, or silt that has been saturated by water, causing it to become more of a liquid than a solid.
+The sand becomes unstable due to the water content and so does not pack down when weight is applied like normal sand, but instead moves around the object swallowing it up.

 How is quicksand formed?